top of page

 Mental Health Awareness Month: Compassion Fatigue

-May is Mental Health Awareness Month, and something vital in our line of work in nonprofit is taking care of ourselves in order to care for others.
-We work hard to help others physically, and mentally.
-When we are not actually working, our minds are, they are full of worry for those we are caring for and all of this combined can surely take a toll.
+May is Mental Health Awareness Month, and something vital in our nonprofit line of work is taking care of ourselves in order to care for others.
+We work hard to help others physically and mentally.
+When we are not actually working, our minds are full of worry about those we care for, and all of this combined can surely take a toll.

-One of the major issues we as caregiving people in the nonprofit sector is Compassion Fatigue.
-I know first hand as I have experienced this twice in my life.
+One of the major issues we, as caregiving people in the nonprofit sector, face is Compassion Fatigue.
+I know firsthand, having experienced this twice in my life.
 The first time was before Traci's Paws.
-I was the actual caregiver for my maternal grandmother when I was in my early 20's while working full-time as an elementary school teacher.
+I was the actual caregiver for my maternal grandmother when I was in my early 20s, while working full-time as an elementary school teacher.

-The other time just before the pandemic hit.
+The other time was just before the pandemic hit.

-For me, it was very stressful knowing there was much work to be done but that we couldn't physically do it.
+For me, it was very stressful knowing there was a lot of work to be done, but that we couldn't physically do it.
 But once I allowed myself to understand that my best was literally the best that I could physically do, it made my mental state of being "pulled thin" and made the state we were in much easier to navigate.
 It also made me feel more understanding of the breadth of my own work, of those who run nonprofits for people and animals, and anyone in the rescue community and healthcare profession.

-Compassion Fatigue is a major cause for caregivers in any industry to suffer from depression, anxiety and can even lead to suicide.
+Compassion Fatigue is a major cause for caregivers in any industry to suffer from depression, anxiety,y and can even lead to suicide.
 Sadly, we see this way too often in the veterinary industry.

-Some symptoms you may be experiencing can be anything from feeling like you aren't good enough or not doing a good enough job, to physical symptoms of sleep deprivation, exhaustion, sudden changes in your weight. and migraines.
-Oh boy, van I relate to the migraines!
+Some symptoms you may be experiencing can be anything from feeling like you aren't good enough or not doing a good enough job, to physical symptoms of sleep deprivation, exhaustion, and sudden changes in your weight. and migraines.
+Oh boy, can I relate to the migraines!
 Remember, these are just a few (and what I've compiled from research).
-If you feel like you may be suffering from Compassion Fatigue, please speak with a professional.
+If you feel you may be experiencing Compassion Fatigue, please speak with a professional.

-If you are concerned about developing Compassion Fatigue, you can take a few steps to prevent it or understand when you are experiencing it a little better.
+If you are concerned about developing Compassion Fatigue, you can take a few steps to prevent it or better understand when you are experiencing it.

 Take a break.
 If you are feeling overwhelmed, try to take a step away from your work and reorganize yourself.
 Sometimes you are unable to, but try to seek a professional if this is the case.